AK-RoXX/StockMarketPrediction/README.md

-generate a markdown file for this and format properly:

-format this:
 # 📈 Stock Price Prediction Web App

 This is a web-based application that predicts future stock prices using a deep learning model.
 It also visualizes historical stock data and moving averages.
 Built using **Flask**, **Keras**, and **Yahoo Finance API**, the app provides a simple interface for analyzing stock trends and forecasting prices.